CristinaGHolgado/IberLEF_2022/README.md

 - [ ] Add script to make dataframe of what prediction were predicted wrong, format : gold | text | pred
 - [ ] Human annotation to analysis how text are labeled for different class categories
 - [ ] Make record of all things done table format on google doc (literare review)
+- [ ] Effect of translation? sp -> en , then apply model